VfB Stuttgart boast one of the best crossers in the game in Borna Sosa. bundesliga.com lifts the lid on the Croatia international left-back...

 What they’re saying

 "He puts in crosses from every angle: sometimes chipped, sometimes drilled, sometimes flat, sometimes in behind, sometimes to the front post, other times to the back post.
-His left foot is a real weapon." – Mislintat on Sosa’s strongest asset
+His left foot is a real weapon." – Stuttgart sporting director Sven Mislintat on Sosa’s strongest asset

 "Borna has blossomed.
-We all knew about his huge potential - now he's delivering over 90 minutes on a consistent basis." – Stuttgart coach Matarazzo
+We all knew about his huge potential - now he's delivering over 90 minutes on a consistent basis." – Former Stuttgart coach Pellegrino Matarazzo